donejs/donejs/docs/features.md

 ## All-in-one, integrated stack

-DoneJS has many features, but possibly its best feature is its completeness.
+DoneJS has many features, but possibly its best feature is completeness.

 Just like Apple owning the hardware and software for its devices, DoneJS owning the whole stack creates unique advantages.

-### All-in-one
+### All-in-one stack

 First, there's the obvious advantage: it has everything you'll need.